 The Beeb have put up a good article on websites like Strava and how they’re impacting on people’s health and fitness:

 We have all heard the philosophical head-scratcher about whether a tree falling over in the forest makes a sound if there is no-one to hear it.

 Keen cyclists will be aware of a new variant to the famous question: does a bike ride take place if you do not “Strava it”?

 For those addicted to the GPS-based ride-and-run tracker, the answer is a resounding “no”.

 If you forget to hit record on your bike computer, smart phone or sports watch, those calories you burned, the effort you expended, the sweat you perspired… it never happened.

-And yesterday my run wouldn’t upload to Garmin Connect from my 920 for some odd reason.
+And yesterday my run wouldn’t upload to Garmin Connect from my XT920 for some odd reason.
 And my Strava account is directly fed from my Garmin Connect account, so if it doesn’t go on Garmin Connect, it doesn’t get to Strava.
 So did i really do my run?
 My 920 says i did, but my Strava account doesn’t say i did.
 Mmmm… more philosophy.
-Schroedinger’s cat, are you alive or dead?
+Schroedinger’s cat, is it alive or dead?

 But then i thought, again, that i could try uploading the .fit file direct into Strava from my desktop.
 And yes, it worked!
 I finally finished my run — for real!